aerithscoldtreats/privacy_policies/courtradarpolicy.md

 If you have any questions about this Privacy Policy or your data, you may contact us at:

-Email: johnpaulbernsrdino@saasbtech.com
+Email: provacy@saasbtech.com
-App Name: LeaGang Labas
+App Name: LeaGang Labas - CourtRadar

 ---